Table of Contents

 Sisal fiber is a cellulosic natural fiber.
-Like all the natural fibers it is also a natural fiber.
+Like all natural fibers, it is also a natural fiber.
 It is collected from the leaf of a plant-like cactus.
 This leaf is very straight and sharp.
-By processing, this leaf sisal fiber is collected.
+Through processing, this leaf sisal fiber is collected.

-Sisal fiber is cultivated in many countries of the world.
+Sisal fiber is cultivated in many countries around the world.
 Among all the country

 - Middle America,